 Signed into law by President Franklin D. Roosevelt on June 22, this sweeping legislation aimed to level the playing field for those who served our country during World War II, and in many ways it reshaped the course of America.
 VA loans played a critical role in that development.

-Nearly 70 years later, this government-backed mortgage program is more important than ever.
-VA loan volume has soared 370 percent since 2007, driven by lower interest rates and a tough lending climate.
+Seven decades later, this government-backed mortgage program is more important than ever.
+VA loan volume has soared since the housing crisis.
 The program's less stringent credit requirements, coupled with the ability to purchase with no money down, have made VA loans a lifeline for military borrowers, many of whom would otherwise struggle to secure home financing.

-The VA mortgage program celebrates its 70th anniversary in 2014.
-Let's take a look back at the history of this incredible benefit program, which has now backed more than 20 million home loans since World War II.
+The VA mortgage program celebrates its 75th anniversary in 2019.
+Let's take a look back at the history of this incredible benefit program, which has now backed more than 24 million home loans.